 This is a fun (and cheap!) way to go…just remember to take your time as a mistake may be hard to cover up.

-The homemade look of erasers lends itself to some unique ideas.
 Once you master one stamp, you may find yourself creating another, and another!
 The possibilities are endless, so take this tutorial to heart and see what you can come up with.

 Creative Commons Image Attribution: Images Courtesy of: Bianca Moraes